 External members of the Ethical Committee are recommended to remain at their office for at least two years.
-External members of the Ethical Committee must confirm their willingness to continue their work for the Ethical Committee every year.
+External members of the Ethical Committee shall confirm their willingness to continue their work for the Ethical Committee every year.

-If the office of the elected internal member of the Ethical Committee ceases to exist, the AIFP Ethics Working Group must appoint a new member of the Ethical Committee until the end of the elective period of the member whose office must be replaced.
+If the office of the elected internal member of the Ethical Committee ceases to exist, the AIFP Ethics Working Group shall appoint a new member of the Ethical Committee until the end of the elective period of the member whose office shall be replaced.

-If the office of the elected external member or the Chairman of the AIFP Ethics Working Group ceases to exist, the AIFP Ethics Working Group must appoint a new member of the Ethical Committee until the new external member or Chairman of that working group is elected regularly.
+If the office of the elected external member or the Chairman of the AIFP Ethics Working Group ceases to exist, the AIFP Ethics Working Group shall appoint a new member of the Ethical Committee until the new member or Chairman of that working group is elected in a regular manner.